Eli Grey

 What are vanity URLs and what is link fraud?

 URL spoofing is the act of presenting an internet address that appears to lead to one destination but actually leads to another, unexpected, location.
-URL spoofing is commonly referred to as “vanity URLs” by the adtech industry when provided as a first-class feature on adtech platforms.
+URL spoofing is commonly referred to as “vanity URLs” or “display URLs” by the adtech industry when provided as a first-class feature on adtech platforms.

 Link fraud is the use of URL spoofing to achieve financial gain or other illicit objectives.
 It is a staple practice in spam emails and scam websites, where links may appear legitimate but lead to harmful content.

-Twitter.com: I’ve personally witnessed it but didn’t screenshot it.
-It’s relatively common.
+I’ve also personally witnessed link fraud twice on X but didn’t screenshot it.

 Culprits

-Google, Microsoft, and X all have similarly ineffective enforcement methods and policies for vanity URL control.
-I suspect that Reddit also has similar limitations but haven’t confirmed this.
+Google, Microsoft, and X all appear to have similarly ineffective enforcement methods and policies for vanity URL control on their advertising platforms.

 Implicit regulatory capture